mrbellek/not-a-wiki/Secret.md

 **Requirement**: Reincarnate while playing as a Mercenary.

-**Cost**: 1 Ocd (1e57)
+**Cost**: 1 Ocd (1e57), A1+, Free

-**Effect**: Increase the production of all buildings by 15% for eacr reincarnation you made.
+**Effect**: Increase the production of all buildings by 15% per reincarnation.
+(For Mercenary only)

-**Note**: For Mercenaries only
+**Note**: This can be done at R3.

 ---

 ![](/realm/img/picks/BloodstreamSecretTrophy.png "Bloodstream") **Bloodstream**

-**Requirement**: Unlock all Bloodlines. (excluding the Dragon bloodline
+**Requirement**: Unlock all Bloodlines. (excluding the Dragon bloodline)

-**Cost**: 1 Tg (1e93)
+**Cost**: 1 Tg (1e93), A1+, Free

 **Effect**: Increases the production of all buildings based on the time spent with the Bloodline's Faction.

-**Effect**: When playing as Mercenary: Your mercenary time is multiplied by the number of Bloodline's faction upgrades, divided by twelve, is added as time spent with the Bloodline's Faction.
+When playing as Mercenary: Your mercenary time is multiplied by the number of Bloodline's faction upgrades, divided by twelve, is added as time spent with the Bloodline's Faction.

 Formula: 0.1 * x0.65%, where x is your (adjusted) time spent affiliated with the bloodline's faction in seconds.

-**Post Ascension Effect**: Increases the production of all buildings based on the time spent with the Bloodline you are using.
-While you are mercenary, a fraction of the total time spent as mercenary is added to your Bloodstream bonus based on the amount of mercenary upgrades purchased in this game from the faction of the bloodline you are using.
+**Note**: The Bloodline upgrade appears at the 7th reincarnation and requires you to have bought a total of 100 Faction upgrades of each faction, total across reincarnations.
+Upgrades such as Trade Treaties, Friendship Pacts, Alliances, Heritages, and Spell Upgrades all count towards this.

+**Note**: This can be done at R7.

 ---